-Under the Equality Act 2010, employers have a responsibility to protect their workers from any form of harassment, discrimination and bullying in the workplace.
+Under the Equality Act 2010, employers are responsible for protecting their workers from any form of harassment, discrimination, and bullying in the workplace.
 However, we know that workplace discrimination is still a major concern - across all industry sectors.

 Key equality & diversity statistics

 Research in 2020 by global HR and payroll firm ADP shows that over a quarter of UK workers have experienced discrimination.
 Worse still, over two thirds would feel uncomfortable raising a claim if it occurred.
-It seems prejudice towards gender, age and race, and age is still commonplace in UK businesses.
+It seems that prejudice towards gender, age, and race is still commonplace in UK businesses.
 However, when challenged, it does result in substantial fines.

 A major study by the TUC found extremely high levels of sexual harassment (68%) were experienced by LGBT workers, with 1 in 8 LGBT women reporting serious sexual assault or rape.
 More worrying still is the finding that most (66%) did not report the incident to their employer for fear of being "outed" at work.

 Cases heard by a tribunal alleging disability discrimination — which covers physical or mental health — jumped by 20% to 7700 in 2020 versus 2019.

 Employment law experts suggest workplace stress is driving up these claims, with individuals more willing to bring claims related to mental health issues caused by discrimination.

 Clearly, workplace discrimination should never be tolerated.
 And with an increased focus on equality brought about like the #metoo and #timesup movements, organisations really should be doing all they can to promote equality.

 "We should be willing to consider placing as much importance on protecting people’s safety and their well-being at work as we do on their data and on preventing money laundering through businesses."